Carnitas by weight

 A bolillo (Spanish pronunciation: [boˈliʝo]) or pan francés (meaning "French bread") is a type of savory bread traditionally made in Mexico, but also made in Central America.
 It is a variation of the baguette, but shorter in length and is often baked in a stone oven.
 Brought to Mexico City in the 1860s by Emperor Maximilian's troupe of cooks, its use quickly spread throughout the country.

 - Pan de Elote | Corn Bread $ 8.50

 As you can imagine, this bread is originally from Mexico, and it is not a surprise, since our country has more than 60 native species of corn.
 But it was not until viceregal times that this dessert began to be made.
 With the arrival of the Spaniards, a pastry tradition was introduced that would be enriched with foods found in Mexican territory, including corn.
 This is how corn bread emerged, being a Creole dessert: made with original ingredients, but with European technique.

 A perfect pair for your carnitas, choose from fresh avocado guacamole or fiery Habanero salsa.

 Guacamole is a Spanish word that's based on the Aztec language Nahuatl's ahuaca-molli, a combination of ahuacatl, "avocado," and molli, "sauce."
 In the United States, guacamole has surged in popularity over the last several decades, with avocados especially in demand right before Super Bowl Sunday and Cinco de Mayo.

 This is the salsa for those who like it hot.
 Habanero chiles have a fruity taste and are very hot.
 You will love our secret combination with smoky morita chiles.
 But careful, a little goes a long way!

-1 torta full of carnitas (250 g) served with green salsa, lime, pico de gallo & 1 can of soda.
+1 torta full of carnitas (250 g) OR 4 big tacos.
+Comes with green salsa, avocado cream, pico de gallo & 1 can of soda.